j-wampler/j-wampler/README.md

 - 💞️ I’m looking to collaborate on anything, at this point any project is experience that I can use
 - 📫 How to reach me j.schloss09@icloud.com, email me anytime and I will get back to you as soon as I can :)
 -
-- ⚡ Fun fact: self taught, 4 years int the army as an infantry.
+- ⚡ Fun fact: self-taught, 4 years in the army as an infantryman and a team lead.
+-   Currently a lead on a food extruder for Glanbia Nutritionals

 <!---
 j-wampler/j-wampler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.